 Transfers from Ultimate Rewards typically process almost instantly.
-Membership Rewards take 1-2 days, and ThankYou Points typically take 2 days.
+Membership Rewards take 1 to 2 days, and ThankYou Points typically take 2 days.

 Check out other great ways to redeem with Singapore Airlines KrisFlyer.

-You must reserve and have your ticket issued 3 days prior to departure, which prevents snagging last-minute awards.
+You must reserve and have your ticket issued 3 days before departure, which prevents snagging last-minute awards.